 This is the most simple mark up.
 Just copy this code at the bottom of your post and add the indicated information in the HTML SECTION:

-<div itemscope itemtype="http://schema.org/Recipe"> <h1 itemprop="name">ADD RECIPE NAME HERE </h1><br>
+<div itemscope itemtype="http://schema.org/Recipe"> <h1 itemprop="name">ADD RECIPE NAME HERE </h1><br>This is what mine looks while I’m actually composing the post:

 <img itemprop="image" src="ADD IMAGE SOURCE URL" width="200"><br>